On this field,

 The video material of the "This world is leaving" is comprised of 36 mise-en-scenes, each edited in a time period of 60 seconds; each shows a group of people appearing out of black screen standing in a open spot in an urban surrounding.
 Soon they will move simultaneously in all the channels and leave the spot walking away and disappearing beyond the upper edge of the frame.
 The motion is slightly slowed down.
 Those are men and women, young and old, who bear a strong, recognizable visual features of Soviet identity, which being deprived of the living space by the historical developments is slowly vanishing.
 They start to move at a audio order, vaguely heard in the ambient sound which accompanies the installation, which constantly and rhythmically "breathes" - but only exhaling, and never inhaling.
 The "order", which they (and we too) hear in Russian is: "You may go", "go", "go now".

 "We are friends" was realized for and first shown in the exhibition "Anteprima Bovisa - Milano.
 Europa 2000". at Palazzo della Triennale, in Milan, in 2001.
-It was a mixed media installation which consisted of the following parts: one video channel viewed through a monitor; pieces of torn balloons, which were stretched with stocking garters; two ilfochrome prints, 78cmx78cm, with future dates pronted in very small letters in the center of each.
-The video is a loop of 30 sequences of a similar mis-en-scene where I have a ballon next to my head which each time is blown.
+It was a mixed media installation which consisted of the following parts: one video channel viewed through a monitor; pieces of torn balloons, which were stretched with stocking garters; two ilfochrome prints, 78cmx78cm, with future dates printed in very small letters in the center of each.
+The video is a loop of 30 sequences of a similar mis-en-scene, where I have a balloon next to my head which eventually always explodes.

 This piece is a comedy about looking for a friend.